ramiropolla/ffglitch-scripts/tutorial/readme_windows.md

 Set up FFglitch on Windows
 ==========================

+The recommended way to use FFglitch on Windows is to install Linux and use FFglitch on Linux.

+If you **really** insist on using Windows, follow these steps:

 - Install Visual Studio Code and make sure you have bash working as a terminal, like here: